API Reference

 identify(attributes)

-Identify or update a customer using your internal user ID.
+Identify or update a customer using one or more identifiers.
 Automatically merges anonymous data if user was previously anonymous.
 The SDK generates an internal identifier automatically.

 Parameters: